 Ferdinand married Rebecca Ellison, with whom he has two children, last year

+That has taken several years to win back.
+He has done so by playing well and participating in a number of good causes, notably with underprivileged children.
 His home life is settled, it seems.
 Last year he married his long-time girlfriend and mother of his two children, Rebecca Ellison, in a ceremony which was not sold to a celebrity magazine.

 Miss Ellison had shown considerable forbearance in previous years as the footballer was linked with a number of models, including the then ubiquitous Abi Titmuss.